« Redistricting- What does it mean, House Early Edition | Main | Sorry Charlie »

 If 15% of GOP votes for him, he needs 59% of Dem vote to win (by three-tenths).

-All of this assumes that in this kind of race, Meek would get 5% of Republicans.
+Further, all of this assumes that in this kind of race, Meek would get 5% of Republicans.
 In fairness, I think there is a better chance that Rubio gets 5% of Dems than Meek gets 5% of Republicans.
-It also assumes that NPA breaks evenly between Meek and Rubio.
+It also assumes that NPA breaks evenly between Meek and Rubio -- which is a really big if.

-First of all, if we assume (and I think this is a fair assumption since Davis got 81%), that Meek will get at least 75% of the African American/Caribbean vote, which makes up roughly 13-14% of the likely total statewide turnout, that alone gets him to roughly 10 points statewide, virtually all out of the Democratic column.
-So if we work off the scenario that Crist gets 25% of the GOP vote, which is hardly a sure thing, Crist needs to get 41% of the Democratic vote.
-Should Meek get 75% of the African American/Caribbean vote, Crist would need 55-56% of the remaining white and Hispanic Democratic vote.
-If he gets Davis or better numbers, the Crist number gets even higher.
+First of all, if we assume (and I think this is a fair assumption since Davis got 81%), that Meek will get at least 75% of the African American/Caribbean vote, which makes up roughly 13% of the likely total statewide turnout, that alone gets him to roughly 10 points statewide, virtually all out of the Democratic column.

-How does Crist do that?
-Theory One is he announces he is caucusing with the Democrats.
+What can Crist do to increase his Democratic support?
+He could announce he is caucusing with the Democrats.
 That may win him some votes, but some Democrats will see it as pandering and stick with Meek.
 Who else will see it as pandering: Republicans and Independents.
-If Crist says he is with the Democrats, will he still get 25% of Republicans or half of the Independents, especially in this cycle when voters are rejecting typical politics?
-Highly unlikely.
+If Crist says he is with the Democrats, there is a zero percent chance he gets to an alrady unlikely floor of 25% of Republicans.

-You know who else I think knows this?
-Governor Crist, which explains why he is all over the place on issues.
+But Crist's path is uncertain at best -- and it is clear his team is struggling to figre out what it is.
 Confident candidates stay on message, while less confident candidates scramble around to find solid ground.
-Is there any question that Crist is scrambling.
+Is there any question that Crist is scrambling?

 Now you ask, can Kendrick Meek win?